 But even if your ability to metabolize carbs isn’t what it used to be, the advantage of eating cooked and cooled potatoes, as in potato salad, is that part of the readily-absorbed starch in them is converted, as they cool, into resistant starch, which appears to have several health benefits.

-However, if you prefer to stick with a low carb menu, you should definitely try this mock potato salad, made from cauliflower.
-It’s amazing.
+If you prefer to stick with a low carb menu, you should definitely try this mock potato salad, made with cauliflower.
+It’s amazing!

 Olive Oil Potato Salad